Korea: The Mobile War: Reception

+Writing for The Pouch, Nicholas Ulanov thought the Test Series game was "A good simulation of the Korean war.
+That's the problem, it's too realistic!"
+Ulanov concluded by giving the game a very good rating of 3.5 out of 4.

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer was not overly impressed, noting that "neither side has a great choice of strategies and the general effect is not very challenging."
 He concluded on an ambiguous note, saying, "A good simulation and a passable game."

 In Issue 17 of Moves, Omar DeWitt pointed out several ambiguities with the rules.
 He also did not like the map-folded rules sheet, which he found difficult to use during the game.
 He concluded, "Although there are items I am not pleased with, in general I like Korea.
 The problems I have raised are not major [...]
 The game itself is playable and interesting."